lthealy/quip_training_evaluation/med-draw/README.md

 # Med-draw: tool for manual segmentation

+This software is for collecting manual segmentations.

+## Web app.
-Requirements for hosting web page:
+Requirements for hosting the web app:

 ```javascript
 Apache2